Act One (1963 film): Plot

-In 1929, 25-year-old Brooklynite Moss Hart lives with his parents and works hard in the summer so he has time to write plays in the winter.
-Hart is also encouraged by his friend, Joe Hyman, who occasionally lends him money as well as moral support.
+In 1929, 25-year-old Brooklyn native Moss Hart lives with his parents and works through the summer so he can devote the winter months to writing plays.
+He is encouraged by his friend Joe Hyman, who provides both moral support and occasional financial assistance.

 Eventually, after four years and five attempts at serious drama, he takes the advice of agent Richard Maxwell and "discards the mantle of O'Neill and Ibsen and Shaw" to write a comedy, Once in a Lifetime.
 Inspired by the newspaper headline "Talkies sweep Hollywood", the play satirizes the Hollywood film industry's painful transition to sound.
 Hart's knowledge of the subject comes from immersing himself for months in "the pages of Variety, the fan magazines and Louella Parsons' column."

 Producer Warren Stone (a fictional version of Jed Harris) keeps him waiting all day, then tells him to leave the manuscript and return.
 Eventually they meet, and Stone mesmerizes Hart with his talk of what it means to be a playwright.
 When months pass without any word, Hart's friends sneak a copy of the play to Sam Harris, who agrees to produce it if George Kaufman will collaborate and direct.
 Kaufman agrees, and so begins a partnership that will last until 1941.

 The Atlantic City opening is a failure.
 Hart is distraught and Kaufman tells Hart that he has gone dry.
 Hart spends the day at the beach and comes to Kaufman with his new ideas for the second and third acts.
 Hart moves into Kaufman's house and they spend the summer reworking the play.
 It finally opens to rave reviews in New York City in September 1930.
 On opening night, Kaufman steps forward at the curtain call and says "80% of this play is Moss Hart."
 Hart returns to his family in the rain, announces that they are all moving, and says goodbye to their old place in his own way.